 “Our most important asset is that Dwayne Wade dunk clip,” Filomia explains, “because it’s not just that clip, but the nine other angles and nine other elements that go with it.
 It’s everything that happened between 9:40 and 9:40:30.
 And when all those elements all get assembled into marketing packages, that moment is absolutely priceless.”

-“Teams are under increasing pressure,” he says, “to put an increasing share of investment into the kind of video presentations that populate multimillion dollar video boards, marquees, electronic signage, and IPTV."
-This multi-tiered approach has already been responsible for raising the bar; HEATV was recently recognized by I.D.E.A.
-(Information Display Entertainment Association) as one of the best video production concerns in sports entertainment.
-Comments Filomia, "My peers throughout the sports industry are facing the same challenges and have been inquiring about our model.”
+“Teams are under increasing pressure to put an increasing share of investment into the kind of video presentations that populate multimillion dollar video boards, marquees, electronic signage, and IPTV,” Filomia explains.
+“My peers throughout the sports industry are facing the same challenges and have been inquiring about our model.”

-Footage of players, coaches, entertainment teams, and even Miami’s beautiful scenics, can be the basis of promotions and feature stories that sell the HEAT brand.
-Now that there is an infrastructure in place to effectively manage those assets, Filomia’s group is moving past the traditional function of handling the season’s actual game content and getting creative about the generation of new revenue streams.
+Footage of players, coaches, cheerleaders, and Miami’s beautiful scenery are the basis of the promotions and feature stories that sell the HEAT brand.
+With Avid solutions in place to effectively manage those assets, Filomia’s group is moving past the traditional function of handling the season’s actual game content.
+The focus now is on the next generation of revenue streams.

 The HEAT Group has long used a variety of video formats.
-3/4 inch tape, Sony Betacam, Panasonic DVCPRO, and Sony XDCAM (the current format of choice) have all played a role in the video operations.
-Now, to expand the HEAT brand on an unprecedented scale, the group is building out an infrastructure that moves material among EVS servers, XDCAM optical discs, and the Avid editing and storage systems.
+Now, to expand the HEAT brand on an unprecedented scale, the group is building out an infrastructure that moves material among EVS servers, XDCAM optical discs, and Avid editing and storage systems.

-“We previously didn’t have an XDCAM workflow, but knew that, in the future, someone would develop a system we could grow with,” Filomia says.
+“We previously didn’t have an XDCAM workflow, but knew someone would develop a system we could grow with,” Filomia says.
 “This is where Avid stepped in with an asset management system that gives us the ability to catalog, archive, and manage media in a centralized storage facility.”

 After each game, the media manager is given a melt reel with about 30 minutes of camera-isolated feeds and clips.
 Dixon Sports Computing created an interface coupled with the EVS system to marry the official NBA statistical metadata to the clips via timecode.
 The clips are then exported to an XDCAM disc for ingest into the Avid systems.